-What’s better than an easy breakfast?
+What’s better than an easy vegetarian breakfast?
 Maybe one that’s made with 3 ingredients?
-Or maybe one that has over the top flavor?
+Or maybe one that has an over-the-top flavor?
 How about one with perfectly jammy eggs?
 Thick sourdough toast?

 Or really, how about one with all that and more?

 Romesco Toast with Jammy Eggs takes those three simple ingredients and turns them into brunch magic and it’s easy as 1-2-3.
 So easy I feel a little basic sharing this ‘recipe’ with it.
 But it’s too good to be left to chance, so I knew I had to post it.
 Let’s get to it!

 The Simple Ingredients

 You only need a few simple ingredients to make this recipe, that is, banking on the fact that you already have romesco sauce in your fridge (and maybe extras in your freezer) because it’s a MUST HAVE on hand at all times.

 Don’t have it made already?
 No worries, it’s super easy to make, too.

 - Sourdough Bread – technically, you can use any kind of bread for your toast base.
 That being said, I find that slice of thick sourdough or artisan bread is best.
 The chewy crumb and thick crust in each slice hold ups well and makes the perfect base.

 - Romesco Sauce – it’s a super flavor-packed, versatile sauce.
 Made with a blend of roasted red peppers, sun-dried tomatoes, parsley, garlic, and almonds, it’s bright, fresh, and will WOW you!